formlio/forml/docs/concept.rst

         FLOW = SimpleImputer(strategy='mean') >> LogisticRegression(max_iter=3, solver='lbfgs')

-    More on the *Operators* and *Actors* is discussed in the :doc:`workflow` sections.
+    More on the *Operators* and *Actors* is discussed in the :doc:`workflow/index` sections.
 See also the :doc:`lifecycle` sections for details on the supported pipeline modes.

 Runtime Independence